DigitalScriptorium/ds-open-refine/README.md

 - DATATYPE = the type of encoding standard or technical format of the metadata source, such as `marcxml` or `mets` or `csv`
 - A DIFFERENTIATOR may also be added on the file name to disambiguate files, using sources names of collections or databases, such as `bibliophilly`, or batch numbers, such as `batch-1`, `batch-2`, etc.

-## Reconciliation Instructions by Metadata Authority Type
+## Reconciliation instructions by metadata element / authority type

 ### Languages